-- 1. The saw is on a flat and even surface.

-- 2. The area is well ventilated and lit.

-- 3. The base is securely fastened to the stand.

-- I. Insert pin through the stand and base.

-- 4. The pivot arm is connected to the motor mount. - I. Insert the pedal push arm into the motor mount. - II.
+- 1. The saw is on a flat and even surface. - 2.
+The area is well ventilated and well lit. - 3.
+The base is securely fastened to the stand. - I. Insert T screw through the stand and base. - II.
+Screw into the locking plate on the inside of the base. - 4.
+The pivot arm is connected to the motor mount. - I. Insert the pedal push arm into the motor mount. - II.
 Insert pin through the motor mount.

 - 5. Check around the engine for signs of oil or petrol (gasoline) leaks. - 6.
-Remove any excessive dirt and debris, especially around the muffler and recoil starter. - 7.
+Remove any excessive dirt or debris, especially around the muffler and recoil starter. - 7.
 Check the fuel and oil levels. - 8.
 Check that the correct blade size and type is installed for that material to be cut.
-Note: See the Blade Change steps in the maintenance section of this manual. - I. Maximum blade size is 355mm (14") - II.
+Note: See the Blade Change steps in the maintenance section of this manual. - I. Maximum blade size is 510mm (20") - II.
 Hard material (Concrete pavers / Terracotta / Granite) Use a soft matrix blade.
 The soft blade leaves the diamond chips exposed allowing them to cut through the material. - III.
 Soft material (Cement block / Besa block / Sandstone) Use a hard blade.
-The hard blade supports the diamond chips allowing them to cut through the material.

-9. Check all guards are fastened securely in place.
+The hard blade supports the diamond chips allowing them to cut through the material. - 9.
+Check all guards are fastened securely in place.

-- 10. Always use a BT carriage; check that it is running along the tracks smoothly. - 11.
-A hose is connected to the water tap.
+10. Always use a BT carriage; check that it is running along the tracks smoothly.

+11. A hose is connected to the water tap.